 If you want the simple definition, then hiking is when you take long walks over hiking trails, on unmarked land, or cross country.
 This description is rather vague and might lead you to wonder what the point is.

 In reality, hiking is when you take long-distance walks around breathtaking scenery or through isolated locations.
 Sometimes these hikes are intense and require practice runs before compilation, and others are more relaxing and slow-paced as you enjoy the natural world around you.

 In general, you might expect to break a sweat, but the view and the quiet are why most people hike.

 Normally, you can expect your trip to last for half a day, but sometimes people will hike for weeks or months on an expedition of a lifetime.
-These longer trips allow you to take in the wilderness at a slow pace, to explore cultures and towns as you make pit stops on the way, and reconnect to the enjoyment of discovery.
+These longer trips allow you to take in the wilderness at a slow pace, explore cultures and towns as you make pit stops on the way, and reconnect to the enjoyment of discovery.
 This guide is aimed at hiking for beginners, mainly shorter day hikes.
-These overnight or longer trip are covered on more detail in the Backpacking for Beginners Guide.
+These overnight or longer trips are covered in more detail in the Backpacking for Beginners Guide.

 Hiking is a form of exercise, and if you take a half-day slow walk or a month-long mountain climb, you will feel your body stretch its limbs and earn its food.

 You might think that jogging, running, cycling, or other exercise enjoy the same scenic pleasure, but in reality, they cannot appreciate their surroundings in the same way.
 Moving fast defeats the object of a hike.